11 Out Of 15 Percent

 Several common misconceptions surround percentages:

 • Adding percentages directly: You cannot simply add percentages without considering the base values.
-For instance, a 10% increase followed by a 10% decrease does not result in the original value; it results in a slightly smaller value.
+To give you an idea, a 10% increase followed by a 10% decrease does not result in the original value; it results in a slightly smaller value.

 • Misunderstanding percentage change: Percentage change is calculated relative to the initial value, not the final value.